apache/nuttx/configs/sama5d3-xplained/README.txt

        the warning in the section "Information Common to All Configurations" for further information.

+    3. This configuration executes out of SDRAM flash and is loaded into SDRAM from NAND, Serial DataFlash, SD card or from a TFTPC sever via U-Boot or BareBox.
+Data also is positioned in SDRAM.

+       I did most testing with nuttx.bin on an SD card.
+These are the commands that I used to boot NuttX from the SD card:

+         U-Boot> fatload mmc 0 0x20008000 nuttx.bin
+         U-Boot> go 0x20008040

-    3. You will almost certainly need to adapt this configuration to work in your network environment.
+    4. You will almost certainly need to adapt this configuration to work in your network environment.
 I did all testing with a single 10.0.0.xx network and a 4+1 port switch: